hamidsta/Python-Bioinformatics_introduction/README.md

 # Python project Bioinformatics introduction

-To meet the needs of the biologist, we have created a program based on the binding properties of a microRNA:
+To meet the needs of the biologist, i have created a program based on the binding properties of a microRNA:

 - The microRNA binds in the 3'UTR region of the target transcript